kbhse/armor-gui/DetailedBuild.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![image](https://user-images.githubusercontent.com/55367064/139998617-2610ca3a-506b-437d-9379-b172fa987fb4.png)

-On the bottom toolbar select `4 Compile Output`
+On the bottom toolbar select `Compile Output`

 In the left sidebar click ![image](https://user-images.githubusercontent.com/55367064/139999222-5ce64601-3a58-40df-8269-273acd60ed7b.png) to start building armor-gui.

-Check progress in the `4 Compile Output` window.
+Check progress in the `Compile Output` window.
 The build should run to completion without errors.

 You should now have the following assets in the `armor\armor-gui\bin` folder: